turley/sacd-ripper/readme.rst

 5. More ID3v2 frames are added.
 TSRC (ISRC), TPUB (Publisher), TCOP (Copyright message), TCOM (Composer), and TPE2 frames have been added.
 TPE2 is used as album artist which is a common practice.
 Also, the fix for ID3 size coding issue contributed by David Bryant has been merged.

-6. Mingw-w64 support: This allows compilation of a Windows binary wihout Visual Studio.
+6. Mingw-w64 support: This allows compilation of a Windows binary without Visual Studio.

 7. A little more aggressive multithreading: Raw read and DST decoding, which used to happen sequentially, are performed in parallel.